-Rise of Kingdoms on PC – Comprehensive Guide to All Civilizations
+Rise of Kingdoms on PC – Comprehensive Guide to All Civilizations for 2020

 The sheer diversity in RoK’s civilizations gives rise to a multitude of playstyles, which is part of the reason why the game continues to be one of the highest-grossing RTS releases on the App Store.
 Let’s consider each of them briefly and see what they do best.